kisupov/mpres-blas/README.md

 4. Furthermore, MPRES-BLAS provides basic arithmetic operations with multiple precision for CPU and GPU through the `mp_float_t` data type (see `src/arith/`), so it can also be considered as a general purpose multiple-precision arithmetic library.

-5. In addition, the library implements a number of optimized RNS algorithms, such as magnitude comparison and power-of-two scaling (see `src/rns.cuh`), and also supports extended-range floating-point arithmetic with working precision (see `src/extrange.cuh`), which prevents underflow and overflow in a computation involving extremely large or small quantities.
+5. The library also implements several optimized RNS algorithms, such as magnitude comparison and power-of-two scaling (see `src/rns.cuh`), and also supports extended-range floating-point arithmetic with working precision (see `src/extrange.cuh`), which prevents underflow and overflow in a computation involving extremely large or small quantities.

 For samples of usage, see `tests/` directory.
 Some benchmarks require third-party libraries.
 Please check `tests/3rdparty/` and `tests/blas/performance/` subdirectories for details.